 |36||Jesus heals a servant’s severed ear while he is being arrested||Gethsemane||Luke 22:50-51|

 |37||The second miraculous catch of fish||Sea of Tiberias||John 21:4-11|

 Brief Mentions of Other Miracles of Jesus

 (i) Jesus had cured diseases and cast out evil spirits in women, one of them was Mary Magdalene, from whom seven demons had come out.
 (Mark 16:9, Luke 8:2). (ii) Jesus continued to heal people and cast out devils even though Herod Antipas wanted to kill him.
 (Luke 13:31–32)

 The miracles of Jesus Christ are a testament to His divinity and absolute power over everything.
 During His time on earth, many people witnessed His miracles firsthand.
 People believed in the miracles since there was a sufficient number of them and He performed more miracles than recorded in the four gospels.

 The miracles of Jesus Christ were of a wide variety from turning water into wine to raising the dead.
 There were around 17 specific healing miracles that are recorded.
 The miracles of Jesus Christ included healing incurable diseases and the ability to heal without being physically present.
 Also, Jesus Christ exercised authority over all realms.
 He demonstrated His authority over nature, demons, life, and death.

 Moreover, all the miracles of Jesus Christ were performed publicly in front of large crowds such as the feeding of the five thousand and providing food for the four thousand.
-The miracles were beneficial to people, recorded by eyewitnesses, and were done for a specific purpose without any props.
+The miracles were beneficial to people, recorded by eyewitnesses, and performed for a specific purpose without any props.

-Are you intrigued by or desire to know more about Jesus, his life, and his teachings or any aspect of His life on earth?
-Check our series of articles on Jesus Christ that is both comprehensive and easy to understand.
+Are you intrigued by or desire to know more about Jesus, his life, and his teachings, or any aspect of His life on earth?
+Check our series of articles on Jesus Christ that are both comprehensive and easy to understand.